plforacle/heatwave-lakehouse/create-compute-with-mysqlsh/create-compute-with-mysqlsh.md

         ![Compute Instance List](./images/compute-running.png "compute public ip")

-    - Copy `heatwave-cient` plus  the `Public IP Address` to the notepad
+    - Copy the compute name `heatwave-cient`  and  the `Public IP Address` to the notepad

 2. Copy the private IP address of the active MySQl Database heatwave-client Service Instance to your notepad